melezhik/minoca-build/README.md

 ## Building os

-There is dedicate target for it called 'build-os':
+There is dedicate target for it called 'build-os', probably this should be the very first step:

     $ sparrow plg run minoca-build --param target=build-os